 With the arrival of the DJI Mavic 3 Classic, it’s finally your time to take it to the next level.

-For newcomers to the world of drones, if you are one of them, this drone, although it seems obvious, weighs more than 250 grams so it is not a drone that you can fly without a licence.
+For newcomers to the world of drones, if you are one of them, the DJI Mavic 3 Classic, although it may seem obvious, weighs more than 250 grams, more specifically about 895 grams, so it is not a drone that you can fly without a licence.

 Differences between the DJI Mavic 3 and the DJI Mavic 3 Classic